 Check out an inside look at Isabel and Andrew’s intimate elopement in Fairfax, Virginia HERE!

 Micro weddings have become increasingly popular in the last year, with Covid restrictions limiting guest sizes.
 This type of coverage is best for guest lists of 50 people or less.
 This is a great way to celebrate the big moments and still allow enough time to feel pampered on your wedding day.
 A smaller 4 hour wedding package often includes photos of the couples getting ready, ceremony details, family formals and a few Newlywed portraits!
 Oftentimes couples will book a beautiful venue to host their ceremony for a few hours and then forgo the traditional reception by having a group dinner reservation at their favorite spot nearby!

 View more of Sarai and Cristhian’s Micro Wedding at Common House in Charlottesville, Virginia HERE!

 Standard Wedding Coverage: 8 hours

 This package is great for capturing the essence of your wedding day!
 Every detail from getting ready in the morning, first looks, ceremony tears, and reception festivities will be well documented.
 These standard wedding packages will be great for filling photo books, and looking back through the biggest moments, hilarious family speeches, and epic dance moves on the reception floor.
 The coverage will typically include a few hours of reception photos but end before the final send off.
 Don’t you worry, there are always ways to stage a FAUX EXIT to capture those sparker photos you have been dreaming of, without adding extra hours to your budget.
 This standard coverage works great for couples with larger guest lists, wedding parties, and one central location.
 If you will be traveling to multiple locations on your wedding day, you may need to add on additional hours!

-View more of Faith and Sam’s Wedding Day HERE!
+View more of Faith and Sam’s Wedding Day at King Family Vineyard: HERE!

 Full Day Coverage: 10 hours